shermangore/cloze-deletions/README.md

 * None  :D

 ## Contributors
-Cloze Deletions was built by [Sherman Gore](http://shermangore.com)
+Cloze Deletions was built by [Sherman Gore](http://shermangore.com) while at [The Coding Boot Camp at UCLA](https://codingbootcamp.uclaextension.edu/)